Henry II of England: Law

 In 1163 Henry returned to England, intent on reforming the role of the royal courts.
-He cracked down on crime, seizing the belongings of thieves and fugitives, and travelling justices were dispatched to the north and the Midlands.
-After 1166, Henry's exchequer court in Westminster, which had previously only heard cases connected with royal revenues, began to take wider civil cases on behalf of the King.
+He cracked down on crime, seizing the belongings of thieves and fugitives, and dispatched travelling justices to the north and the Midlands.
+After 1166 Henry's exchequer court in Westminster, which had previously only heard cases connected with royal revenues, began to take wider civil cases on behalf of the King.
 The reforms continued and Henry created the General Eyre, probably in 1176, which involved dispatching a group of royal justices to visit all the counties in England over a given period of time, with authority to cover both civil and criminal cases.
-Local juries were used occasionally in previous reigns, but Henry made much wider use of them.
+A local jury had been used occasionally in previous reigns, but Henry made much wider use of them.
 Juries were introduced in petty assizes from around 1176, where they were used to establish the answers to particular pre-established questions, and in grand assizes from 1179, where they were used to determine the guilt of a defendant.
 Other methods of trial continued, including trial by combat and trial by ordeal.
-After the Assize of Clarendon in 1166, royal justice was extended into new areas through the use of new forms of assizes, in particular novel disseisin, mort d'ancestor and dower unde nichil habet, which dealt with the wrongful dispossession of land, inheritance rights and the rights of widows respectively.
+After the Assize of Clarendon in 1166, royal justice was extended into new areas through the use of new forms of assizes, in particular novel disseisin, mort d'ancestor and dower unde nichil habet, which dealt with the wrongful dispossession of land, inheritance rights, and the rights of widows respectively.
 In making these reforms Henry both challenged the traditional rights of barons in dispensing justice and reinforced key feudal principles, but over time they greatly increased royal power in England.

 Relations with the Church

 Henry's relationship with the Church varied considerably across his lands and over time: as with other aspects of his rule, there was no attempt to form a common ecclesiastical policy.
 Insofar as he had a policy, it was to generally resist papal influence, increasing his own local authority.
-The 12th century saw the continuation of the reform movement within the Church, advocating greater clerical autonomy from royal authority and more influence for the papacy.
+The 12th century saw the continuation of the ongoing reform movement within the Catholic Church, advocating greater clerical autonomy from royal authority and more influence for the papacy.
 This trend had already caused tensions in England, for example when King Stephen forced Theobald of Bec, the Archbishop of Canterbury, into exile in 1152.
-There were also long-running concerns over the legal treatment of members of the clergy.
+There were also long-running concerns over royal jurisdiction over members of the clergy.

-By contrast with the tensions in England, in Normandy Henry had occasional disagreements with the Church but generally enjoyed very good relations with the Norman bishops.
-In Brittany, he had the support of the local church hierarchy and rarely intervened in clerical matters, except occasionally to cause difficulties for his rival Louis of France.
+By contrast with the tensions in England, in Normandy, Henry had occasional disagreements with the Church but generally enjoyed very good relations with the bishops there.
+In Brittany, he had the support of the local Church hierarchy and rarely intervened in clerical matters, except occasionally to cause difficulties for his rival Louis of France.
 Further south, the power of the dukes of Aquitaine over the local church was much less than in the north, and Henry's efforts to extend his influence over local appointments created tensions.
 During the disputed papal election of 1159, Henry, like Louis, supported Alexander III over his rival Victor IV.